JoseIVP/transport-protocols-simulator/README.md

 npm install # Install project dependencies
 ```

-This will install the project dependencies, wich are only *development
+This will install the project dependencies, which are only *development
 dependencies*, meaning that the actual source code does not use any external
 libraries.
 The only dependencies are for testing and generating documentation.